ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 uv run pre-commit install
 ```

 After this, `pre-commit` will always expect a `.pre-commit-config.yaml`.
-The hooks defined in that config file will be executed every time `git commit` is executed.
+The hooks defined in that config file will be run every time `git commit` is executed.
 The commit will fail if the hook finds any issues that need to be solved.

 > ℹ️ To uninstall / disable the pre-commit hooks, run:
 >